bytecodealliance/wasmtime/cranelift/docs/testing.rst

 run will also have the RISC-V specific flag ``supports_m`` disabled.

-The filetests are run automatically as part of `cargo test`, and they can also be run manually with the `cton-util test` command.
+The filetests are run automatically as part of `cargo test`, and they can also be run manually with the `clif-util test` command.

 Filecheck
 ---------